Nylas-Samples/.github/profile/README.md

 - [java-email-send](https://github.com/nylas-samples/java-email-send): Send an email with the Nylas Java SDK!
 - [java-email-send-form](https://github.com/nylas-samples/java-email-send-form): Send an email from a web form with the Nylas Java SDK!
+- [java-read-inbox](https://github.com/nylas-samples/java-read-email): Read your email with the Nylas Java SDK!

 **Other languages**